So, how did we stay positive during the Pandemic… or not?

 All of us lost people we know to COVID.
 That was the worst of all.

-Sometimes, there were restrictions on travel outside your region.
-For instance, I remember having to travel to my dentist outside our region and requiring a letter confirming I had an appointment for an urgent situation.
+Sometimes, travel outside your region was restricted.
+For instance, I remember having to travel to my dentist outside our region and being required to provide a letter confirming that I had an appointment for an urgent situation.

 We had remote doctor visits because you would not dare go and sit in an urgent care office.
 There were many things you just lived with instead of seeing a doctor.